Harran (the Mad) Calaron

-Almost seven hundred years have passed since the attempted coup of Harran the Mad, a decorated army general who had served two generations of kings.
+Almost five hundred years have passed since the attempted coup of Harran the Mad, a decorated army general who had served two generations of kings.
 As an award for exemplary service during an orc incursion, Harran Calaron had been awarded with a parcel of land of his choosing.
 To everyone’s shock, Harran had selected a swampy lowland some distance from the capitol, land that had previously been considered undesirable due to its boggy terrain and preponderance of hideous beasts.
 Harran told everyone he had a plan to drain the swamp, boasting that doing so will reward him with the most arable

 land in the entire kingdom.
 His first act was to oversee the construction of a tower which would serve as his domicile while the rest of the keep would be built.
 Choosing a patch of relatively dry ground on a hillock deep in the swamp,

 selected a hard, black volcanic stone from some